Aliases for CDH5 Gene

 GeneCards Summary for CDH5 Gene

-CDH5 (Cadherin 5, Type 2 (Vascular Endothelium)) is a Protein Coding gene.
-Diseases associated with CDH5 include angiosarcoma of the scalp and angiosarcoma.
-Among its related pathways are ERK Signaling and ERK Signaling.
-GO annotations related to this gene include calcium ion binding and ion channel binding.
-An important paralog of this gene is CDH19.
+CDH5 (Cadherin 5) is a Protein Coding gene.
+Diseases associated with CDH5 include Epithelioid Sarcoma and Periapical Granuloma.
+Among its related pathways are Presenilin-Mediated Signaling and Blood-Brain Barrier and Immune Cell Transmigration: Pathways Overview.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and ion channel binding.
+An important paralog of this gene is CDH7.

-Cadherins are calcium-dependent cell adhesion proteins.
-They preferentially interact with themselves in a homophilic manner in connecting cells; cadherins may thus contribute to the sorting of heterogeneous cell types.
-This cadherin may play a important role in endothelial cell biology through control of the cohesion and organization of the intercellular junctions.
-It associates with alpha-catenin forming a link to the cytoskeleton.
-Acts in concert with KRIT1 to establish and maintain correct endothelial cell polarity and vascular lumen.
-These effects are mediated by recruitment and activation of the Par polarity complex and RAP1B.
-Required for activation of PRKCZ and for the localization of phosphorylated PRKCZ, PARD3, TIAM1 and RAP1B to the cell junction.
+Cadherins are calcium-dependent cell adhesion proteins (By similarity).
+They preferentially interact with themselves in a homophilic manner in connecting cells; cadherins may thus contribute to the sorting of heterogeneous cell types (PubMed:21269602).
+This cadherin may play a important role in endothelial cell biology through control of the cohesion and organization of the intercellular junctions (By similarity).
+It associates with alpha-catenin forming a link to the cytoskeleton (PubMed:10861224).
+Acts in concert with KRIT1 and MPP5 to establish and maintain correct endothelial cell polarity and vascular lumen (By similarity).
+These effects are mediated by recruitment and activation of the Par polarity complex and RAP1B (PubMed:20332120).
+Required for activation of PRKCZ and for the localization of phosphorylated PRKCZ, PARD3, TIAM1 and RAP1B to the cell junction (PubMed:20332120).